Close Menu

 What Is a Company Vision?

-A company’s vision is something that a business wants to achieve in the long term, where the company wants to be future.
+A company’s vision is something that the company wants to achieve in the long term, where the company wants to be in the future.
 It guides a business.
 It shows what the business cares about and helps everyone work towards the same goal.

 Let me give you a real-life example as someone who has worked with a small organisation that was trying to help rural women sell handmade goods.
 They didn’t just want to sell products.
 Their dream was to help village women earn money and respect through their art.
 Their vision was simple.
 They wanted a world where rural talent is seen and celebrated.
 This dream helped them grow their business with purpose and pride.